-The pact mandates the two countries to inform each other of nuclear installations and facilities to be covered under the agreement on the first of January of every calendar year.
+The agreement, which entered into force on January 27, 1991, provides, inter alia, that India and Pakistan inform each other of the nuclear installations and facilities to be covered under the Agreement on the first of January of every calendar year, MEA said.

-This is the 29th consecutive exchange of the list with the first one taking place on January 1, 1992.
+The MEA statement said that this is the 31st consecutive exchange of such lists between the two countries, the first one having taken place on January 01, 1992.

 Under this nuclear agreement, both countries are supposed to inform about the latitude and longitude of their nuclear installations and facilities on January 1.